mapo121/FOX-Functional-OMIC-eXploration_cpy/README.md

 ---
 ![alt text](docs/image_cover.jpg)

+Let me know if you need further customization or changes!
+Email: mapostol@unmc.edu

 # FOX: **F**unctional OMIC  e**X**ploration of Gene Regulatory Networks

 FOX is a highly **modular** and **flexible** methodology for analyzing and comparing gene-regulatory networks, especially in single-cell gene expression data.
 It integrates several advanced tools, including **SCENIC**, **NMF**, and **Kendall's Tau**, to provide deep insights into gene regulation.
 FOX can be used to visualize, compare, and analyze the structure and activity of gene regulatory networks under different conditions.